-Section 3.2.1:
+Section 4.2.1:

-- 1. In the ideal case (no friction, air resistance, etc.), what would be the relationship between v_1 and v_2 ? - 2.
+- 1. In the ideal case (no friction, air resistance, etc.), what would be the relationship between $v_1$ and $v_2$ ? - 2.
 What does the percent difference mean?
 How would you make use of this information in other labs/measurements with the air track? - 3.
 Is it a large percent difference?
 Would it be bigger or small if we used gliders on wheels?
 Gliders on a wet surface?
 How good a job is the air track doing in getting rid of friction? - 4.
-Is v_1 greater than or less than v_2 ?
+Is $v_1$ greater than or less than $v_2$ ?
 Is this expected?
-If it's not expected, can you explain it?

-5. Why should you do this in both directions?
+If it's not expected, can you explain it? - 5.
+Why should you do this in both directions?
 Would you expect a different result?
-Did you see a different result?
+Did you see a different result? - 6.
+From these results, can you estimate roughly the expected effect of friction for other experiments executed on these air tracks?

-Section 3.2.2:
+Section 4.2.2:

 - 1. Why was the plot of v versus D not linear?
 Why was the plot of what you chose linear? - 2.
 Do you see an effect due to friction?
-Can you determine approximately how big an affect it would be?
+Can you determine approximately how big an effect it would be?
 If you don't see an effect, what effect would be apparent if friction played a larger role?

-Section 3.2.3:
+Section 4.2.3:

 - 1. What angle would be the best to use?
 Can the angle be too big or too small? - 2.
 In which quantity are you most uncertain? - 3.
 Was the overall uncertainty in g large or small? - 4.
 Was this experiment a success?
-Do accept the "accepted" value of 9.8 m/s^2 ? - 5.
+Do you accept the "accepted" value of $9.8 \text{ m/s}^2$ ? - 5.
 How would friction affect your results?
 Did it affect your results?